-The Higgs boson: Vital to life but is it there?
+The Higgs boson: vital to life but is it there?

 A MILLION APPLES

-As one scientist explained, that level of accuracy would equate to the 17th-century discoverer of gravity, Isaac Newton, sitting under his apple tree and a million apples one after another falling on his head without one missing.
+As one scientist explained, that level of accuracy would equate to 17th century discoverer of gravity Isaac Newton sitting under his apple tree and a million apples one after another falling on his head without one missing.

 Some leading scientists, including Briton Stephen Hawking, doubt that the tiny piece of matter that would be visible only as a trace on a computer screen is out there at all.